-Use the POST macro instruction to have the specified ECB (event control block) set to indicate the occurrence of an event.
+The POST macro instruction sets the specified ECB (event control block) to indicate the occurrence of an event.
 If this event satisfies the requirements of an outstanding WAIT or EVENTS macro instruction, the waiting task is taken out of the wait state and dispatched according to its priority.
-The bits in the ECB are set as follows:
+POST sets the bits in the specified ECB as follows:

-Bit 0 of the specified ECB is set to 0 (wait bit) by POST processing.
-Bit 1 is set to 1 (complete bit) by POST processing.
-Bits 2 through 31 are set to the specified completion code by POST processing.
+Bit 0 to 0 (wait bit) Bit 1 to 1 (complete bit) Bits 2 through 31 to the specified completion code